parkerpoker/parkerd/docs/trust-model.md

 A player daemon:

-- owns the player's wallet keys locally
+- owns local wallet, peer, and protocol keys
-- prepares and confirms buy-ins locally
-- signs join intents, action intents, and settlement snapshots
-- records checkpoints and executes cash-out or emergency exit for that player

-Players do not directly append canonical actions.
-They submit action requests to the current host.
+- joins tables
+- submits actions to the host
+- stores a replicated table copy
+- performs local renew, cash-out, and emergency-exit operations

 ### Host daemon

 A host daemon:

-- creates the table
+- creates tables
-- validates joins and buy-ins
+- accepts joins
-- orders canonical gameplay events
+- sequences gameplay
-- performs trusted dealing in `host-dealer-v1`
+- deals hidden cards in `host-dealer-v1`
-- collects settlement snapshot signatures
+- appends events
+- builds snapshots
+- replicates table state to other peers
-- publishes optional public ads and public updates when configured
+- publishes public state when configured

-The host is a protocol participant and part of every snapshot quorum.
-In the current dealing model, it also has privileged visibility into hidden-card material.

 ### Witness daemon

 A witness daemon:

-- signs host leases
-- receives and stores canonical events and snapshots
+- stores replicated table copies
-- verifies host heartbeats
-- can initiate failover if the host disappears
+- watches host heartbeat freshness
-- can become the next host after a successful failover quorum

-Witnesses improve recoverability, but they do not remove trust in the host for hidden-card privacy.
+- can take over when witnesses are configured

+If no witnesses are configured, failover falls back to the seated player with the lowest peer ID.

+### Local controller

+The localhost controller:

+- exposes browser-safe HTTP and SSE
+- enforces origin and custom-header checks
+- forwards structured actions to the local daemon
+- does not own keys or funds

 ### Indexer

 The optional indexer:

-- accepts signed public advertisements
-- accepts derived public table updates
-- stores them in a public read model
+- stores public ads and updates
-- serves them over HTTP to daemons and the web UI
+- serves public table views over HTTP
+- does not join gameplay authority

-The indexer does not participate in consensus, does not hold wallet keys, and cannot move funds.
+- does not hold wallet keys
+- does not authorize money movement

-### UI
+### Web UI

 The web UI:

-- reads the indexer HTTP API for public spectator state
+- reads public state from the indexer or controller proxy
-- reads the localhost controller for local profile, wallet, gameplay, and settlement state
+- reads local daemon state through the controller
 - can instruct the local daemon through the controller

-The UI still does not:
+It still does not:

 - hold wallet or protocol private keys
-- sign protocol objects
-- read profile JSON directly
+- talk to peer `/native/*` routes directly
-- talk directly to the daemon mesh
+- talk to the Unix socket directly

-### Local controller

-The localhost controller:

-- binds to loopback only
-- translates browser-safe HTTP and SSE into daemon RPC
-- enforces browser-origin and custom-header checks
-- does not own money, keys, or consensus state

-### Arkade operator

-Arkade and related backing services remain relevant because the current settlement adapter depends on them for:

-- wallet onboarding and offboarding
-- offchain table-position construction
-- checkpoint transfer execution
-- some cash-out and emergency-exit paths

-The protocol narrows when Arkade state can matter, but it does not eliminate availability dependence on the operator-backed infrastructure.

-## Guarantees
+## Guarantees Provided Today

 ### Wallet custody stays local

 Player wallet private keys are generated and stored locally per daemon profile.
-Neither the host, witness, indexer, nor UI needs those keys to participate in the protocol.
+Neither the host, witness, indexer, nor browser needs those keys to participate.

-### Canonical gameplay is signed and replayable

-Canonical gameplay is an append-only stream of signed events.
-Peers verify signatures, event hashes, ordering, and semantic rules before accepting an event into canonical state.

-### Settlement is pinned to cooperative snapshots
+### Browser access is mediated

-Bets and street transitions do not directly move Arkade custody.
-The enforceable money boundary is the latest fully signed settlement-boundary snapshot.

-### Invalid host-only unsigned state cannot force cash-out

-The host cannot unilaterally invent a valid settlement outcome with unsigned local state.
-Cash-out and emergency exit require:

-- a fully signed cooperative snapshot
-- a matching locally recorded checkpoint hash in the player's table-funds state

-### Witnesses improve recovery

-When witnesses are configured and available, they can preserve canonical history, detect missing heartbeats, gather failover acceptances, and drive host rotation without relying on the failed host.
+The browser only reaches the daemon through the localhost controller, which:

+- binds to loopback by default
+- checks allowed origins
+- requires the `X-Parker-Local-Controller` header for browser requests

+### Local funds operations are signed

+Renew, cash-out, and exit receipts are signed with the local wallet key and include the current checkpoint hash recorded by the daemon.

-### Public surfaces are informational only
+### Public surfaces are non-custodial

-The indexer and the public browser view can display stale, missing, or maliciously curated public information without gaining the ability to authorize bankroll changes.
-They cannot create valid `SignedTableEvent`, `CooperativeTableSnapshot`, or `TableFundsOperation` records on behalf of players.
+The indexer and public browser surfaces can be stale, missing, or maliciously curated without gaining the ability to sign wallet operations on behalf of a player.

-### Local browser control is still bounded by the daemon

-The local browser can ask the controller to move funds, join tables, or submit actions, but:

-- the request only reaches `127.0.0.1`
-- the controller only forwards structured routes
-- the daemon still decides whether the action is valid
-- the daemon still owns every signing and persistence step
+## Important Current Limitations

+### Host authority is stronger than the older design docs implied

+The current Go runtime is not yet a fully verified signed mesh.

+Today the host is trusted to:

+- accept joins
+- accept actions
+- advance gameplay
+- replicate accurate table state
+- provide the current table copy to non-host peers

+### Peer requests are not individually signed

+Join, action, and table-sync requests between daemons are plain JSON over HTTP.
+The runtime does not currently wrap them in separately signed request envelopes.

+### Replicated state is not fully re-verified on receipt

+Peers accept replicated table state through host polling and `/native/table/sync`.
+The current runtime does not yet re-run a full cryptographic replay and semantic verification pass before persisting that state.

+### Snapshot quorum is not yet multi-party enforced

+The field name `latestFullySignedSnapshot` is historical.
+In current code, the runtime populates it with the latest locally built snapshot, and that snapshot currently carries only the builder's signature.

+That means:

+- snapshot hashes are still useful local checkpoints
+- but they are not yet the multi-party settlement proofs described in older design docs

+### The indexer does not verify signatures before storage

+The indexer validates required fields, but it does not currently cryptographically verify advertisements or updates before storing them.

 ## Trust Assumptions

-### The host is trusted for hidden-card privacy in `host-dealer-v1`
+### Trust the host for hidden-card privacy and dealing integrity

 Current dealing is host-run.
 The host:

-- generates the deck
+- generates the deck seed
-- knows the hole cards before showdown
+- knows all hole cards during the hand
-- controls private card delivery

-That means the host can learn or misuse hidden-card information.
-The protocol does not currently provide dealerless mental-poker privacy or cryptographic fairness against a malicious dealer.
+- determines the public hand progression

-This is why the practical recommendation remains:
+This is not dealerless mental poker.

-- prefer a non-playing host for public games
-- treat the host as trusted with respect to hidden-card secrecy and dealing integrity

-### Witness presence matters for failover and fresh checkpoints

-The runtime only lets a witness initiate failover.
-If no witness is configured, or a configured witness is unavailable:

-- automatic host failover does not happen
-- manual `rotateHost()` cannot be initiated by players or the current host
-- fresh fully signed snapshots may stop if a configured witness is missing from the exact snapshot quorum

-Existing fully signed snapshots remain valid, but recoverability degrades.
+### Trust the host or failover successor for replicated table truth

+Because non-host peers currently rely on replicated table copies rather than a fully verified signed mesh, the active host or failover successor is effectively the authoritative table source.

+### Trust each local machine to protect its own secrets

+Each participant machine is trusted to protect:

+- wallet keys
+- protocol and peer keys
+- persisted table state
+- local private hand material
+- controller-origin protections when the browser UI is in use

 ### Arkade availability still matters

-The daemon mesh defines who should own what, but the current settlement adapter still depends on Arkade-backed services for several wallet and settlement operations.
-If Arkade or related services are down, money movement may stall even though the signed poker state remains intact.

-### Operator choices still shape public exposure

-The host decides whether a table is public and whether to publish to an indexer.
-If the table is public, the public path exposes metadata and public game state by design.

-### Local machine security still matters

-Each daemon is trusted to protect:

-- local private keys
-- persisted event and snapshot history
-- local Arkade table-funds state

-When the controller UI is in use, the same machine is also trusted to protect:

-- allowed local browser origins
-- the loopback controller process
-- the browser tab from malicious local extensions or injected same-origin content

-Compromise of a participating machine can compromise that participant's role and secrets.

-## Host-Dealer Privacy Tradeoff

-The current privacy model is asymmetrical:

-- the host learns deck order and player hole cards
-- the receiving player learns only their own hole cards during the hand
-- witnesses replicate public history and snapshots, but do not receive hidden-card plaintext during ordinary play
-- the indexer and UI only see public state plus showdown reveals when they are published

-This is better than pushing hidden-card handling into a browser spectator surface, but it is not equal-peer privacy.
-The system is intentionally honest about that tradeoff.

-## Non-Goals

-Version 1 does not claim:

-- dealerless or trustless hidden-card privacy
-- browser-native daemon or wallet custody
-- browser-native mesh participation
-- trustless public discovery through the indexer
-- enforceability of unfinished mid-hand state on Arkade
-- that the current Arkade table-funds adapter is hardened for production mainnet use
-- that witnesses or indexers can override a player's local wallet custody
+The poker runtime can continue to track state locally, but renew, cash-out, exit, and some wallet flows still depend on Arkade-backed services.

 ## Failure Outcomes

-### Host crash between hands
+### Host loss between hands

-If a witness is present and heartbeats stop:
+If the host stops updating heartbeat timestamps:

+- witnesses can take over when configured
-- the witness can gather failover acceptances
+- otherwise the seated player with the lowest peer ID can take over
-- the witness can install a new host lease for the next epoch
+- the new host continues from the latest stored snapshot
-- the table can continue from the last canonical settlement boundary

-No unfinished-hand rollback is needed in this case.
+This is operational recovery, not a byzantine-proof consensus change.

-### Host crash mid-hand
+### Host loss mid-hand

-If failover occurs during an active unsettled hand and a fully signed settlement snapshot already exists:
+If failover occurs during an active hand and a snapshot exists:

 - the new host appends `HandAbort`
-- public state rolls back to the latest fully signed settlement-boundary snapshot
+- public state rolls back to the latest stored snapshot
-- a new settlement snapshot is collected over that rolled-back state

-The interrupted hand is discarded as unenforceable.
-The last signed checkpoint remains the money truth.
+- the table continues from there

+Because the snapshot is not yet a multi-party quorum proof, that rollback trust is only as strong as the replicated table state already accepted by the peers.

 ### Witness loss

-If a configured witness disappears:
+If witnesses are configured and disappear:

-- the current host may still continue ordering gameplay
+- a player cannot take over while witnesses are still configured
-- but automatic failover is lost because only witnesses initiate failover
+- automatic failover can stall
-- and new fully signed snapshots can stall because the runtime requires every configured witness in the exact snapshot quorum

-The practical effect is that the table may keep playing while losing the ability to advance its enforceable checkpoint boundary safely.
+- gameplay may continue until the host itself fails

 ### Indexer loss

-If the indexer is down or unreachable:
+If the indexer is down:

-- gameplay consensus continues in the daemon mesh
-- players can still use direct invites and the canonical mesh
+- direct table play can continue
-- public discovery and read-only spectatorship degrade or disappear
+- public discovery and spectatorship degrade or disappear

-No bankroll movement is authorized by the indexer, so its loss is informational rather than custodial.
+- no wallet authority is lost

 ### UI loss

 If the web UI is unavailable:

-- gameplay continues
-- indexer ingest can continue
+- daemon-to-daemon play can continue
-- there is no direct effect on wallet custody or canonical state

-The UI is optional display surface only.
+- CLI control still works
+- no wallet keys are exposed by that failure

 ### Arkade outage

 If Arkade-backed services are unavailable:

 - wallet onboarding/offboarding may fail
-- buy-in preparation or confirmation may fail
-- checkpoint recording may stall
+- renew, cash-out, or exit flows may stall
-- renewals may fail
-- cash-out or emergency exit may require waiting for operator availability unless the exact spendable local position is already available

-Signed event history and fully signed snapshots still preserve who should own what, but some real money movement paths may be blocked until the backing services recover.
+- local poker state can still exist, but some real funds operations may have to wait

 ## Practical Reading

 The safest way to interpret the current system is:

-- trust the daemon mesh for canonical poker state
-- trust fully signed snapshots for enforceable money state
-- trust each player daemon to protect its own keys and local funds state
+- trust each daemon with its own wallet custody
+- treat the host or failover successor as the practical gameplay authority
+- treat events and snapshots as signed audit artifacts, not yet as fully verified multi-party consensus proofs
 - do not trust the indexer or UI with money authority
-- do not over-claim privacy against a malicious host in `host-dealer-v1`
+- do not over-claim privacy or fairness against a malicious host in `host-dealer-v1`